erelsgl/badkan/README.md

 In this table, there are for each submission the following information:
 time, url, ids, and grade.

+At the end, you need to manually run a script from the server by typing:

+    cd backend
+    python3 update_courses.py

+To update the new change, please from your local computer run:

+    bash start/remote_update_frontend.sh

 # Badkan 2.0

 ## Goals